splunk/public-o11y-docs/infrastructure/metrics-pipeline/metrics-pipeline-intro.rst

 To start using metrics pipeline management, see :ref:`use-metrics-pipeline`.

-.. notes:: Metrics pipeline management is not available for metrics ingested through the ``https://ingest.signalfx.com/v1/collectd`` endpoint.
+.. note:: Metrics pipeline management is not available for metrics ingested through the ``https://ingest.signalfx.com/v1/collectd`` endpoint.